eungbean/Docker-for-AI-Researcher/README.md

 sudo sh scripts/4-run_docker.sh
 ```

-* Initial id/password is `root:root`.
+* Initial root user id/password is `root:root`.
-* please change it using `passwd' command inside the containder.
+* please change it using `passwd` command inside the containder (don't worry. we'll do this together below).
-* SSH to container will be automatically set up: `ssh -p 10022 root@localhost` and password `root`.
+* SSH to container will be automatically set up: Try below!

 #### Step 6.
 Post Installation